 Mailed Applications: You’ll get a decision within 7-10 business days of Chase receiving your application.

 Chase’s credit card approval and delivery timeframes are pretty standard.
-The fastest way to get a Chase credit card in your hands is to apply online.
+The fastest way to get a Chase credit card in your hands is by applying online and requesting expedited delivery.
+You can also call Chase for free expedited delivery once approved.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.